Switch to United States?

 Inside bets usually have lower minimum and maximum betting limits, especially at brick-and-mortar casinos.

 Combining single numbers in split bets lets you cover extra space on the board for the same amount of money.
 Outside bets allow you to take this even further.
-With more chips at your disposal, you can place more bets with ease and try out different combinations.

 For example, placing a black type bet online covers half the table with a single click.
 This is much easier, faster and cheaper than doing it one number at a time.
 In addition, you can try out different roulette strategies to make your game more interesting.